Peter Leon, based in our Johannesburg office, is a partner and global co-chair of our Africa Group.

 Peter is also an accomplished speaker and a regular presenter and panelist at conferences, courses and Parliamentary hearings in South Africa and internationally.
 He has written extensively on the topics of mining, resource nationalism, the regulation of foreign direct investment, and black economic empowerment and indigenisation law and is an honorary lecturer at the University of Dundee in Scotland's Centre for Energy, Petroleum and Mineral Law and Policy.

-- representing a confidential mining client in International Chamber of Commerce arbitration proceedings instituted by La Générale des Carrierès et des Mines (Gécamines) SA
+a mining company in defending ICC arbitration proceedings instituted by the Congolese commodity trading and mining company La Générale des Carrières et des Mines

-- advising a multinational mining company on the implications of the amendments to the Southern African Development Community's (SADC) Protocol on Finance and Investment and the regulation of foreign investment in SADC member states
+a multinational mining company on the implications of the amendments to the Southern African Development Community's (SADC) Protocol on Finance and Investment and the regulation of foreign investment in SADC member states.

 Peter holds a LLM (first class honours) and Diploma in Comparative Legal Studies from the University of Cambridge.
 Additionally, he has an LLB (cum laude) and a BA (awarded with distinction in Roman Law) from the University of Cape Town.
 He was elected as senior scholar of Christ's College, Cambridge and is a council member of the Legal Practice Division of the International Bar Association responsible for the Africa Regional Forum and the section for energy, natural resources and infrastructure law.